cosmos/cosmos-sdk/x/evidence/README.md

 as equivocation and counterfactual signing.

-The evidence module differs from standard evidence handling which typically expects the underlying consensus engine, e.g. CometBFT, to automatically submit evidence when it is discovered by allowing clients and foreign chains to submit more complex evidence directly.
+The evidence module differs from standard evidence handling which typically expects the underlying consensus engine, e.g. Tendermint, to automatically submit evidence when it is discovered by allowing clients and foreign chains to submit more complex evidence directly.